 For years, prolife citizens have been frustrated by the fact that their tax dollars go to abortion-promoting organizations like PPFA.
 The hundreds of millions of tax dollars for family planning programs Planned Parenthood receives end up subsidizing their staff salaries and operational costs, allowing them to carry out their abortion advocacy.
 Planned Parenthood operates as a “non-profit” organization, but consistently takes in more revenues than it spends.
-Nationally, PPFA’s 2011-2012 Annual Report showed a profit (income in excess of expenditures) at $87.4 million.
+Nationally, PPFA’s 2012-2013 Annual Report showed a profit (excess of revenue over expenses) at $58.2 million.
 It is time to redirect our tax dollars to health providers who are not abortion advocates.

 Planned Parenthood's Political Advocacy